+There are some questions about the need for a student-centered physical education class.
 Education is an ever swinging pendulum.
 One thing that is not swinging back in our society is our advancements in technology.
-Who knew just 10 years ago that most people you would walk by in the street would be carrying a computer in their pockets.
-With that advancement comes an entirely new generation that does not know life before the internet.
-If they want to know something, they simply ask Siri for the answer.
-Soft skills are no longer innate but must be taught through practice and repetition.
-Data is showing that the student-centered model of education is how these tech-infused students are learning and the more hands-on they are, the better.
+Who knew just 10 years ago that most people you would walk by on the street would be carrying a computer in their pockets.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Why is Student-Centered Physical Education Necessary?

 I remember my gym teacher in my senior year.
 We were a good group of kids who tried hard, but she was very sports-oriented and if you weren’t “good” at an activity, she got really irritated that you weren’t trying.
 It’s not that we weren’t trying…there were just some activities we didn’t excel at.
 It was frustrating for us, but that was back in the days of cookie-cutter instruction, especially in a gym class.